Today, I stumbled upon the new Facebook Group feature which allows group admins to be able to ask better and smarter questions from group members.

 You can add more questions in addition to the first one.
 In fact, many smart marketers are asking for email as the last question and I will advise you to do the same.

-Then, they make use of tools such as group leads to take each of the questions and their answers and every other detail about each member to google sheet like shown below.
+Then, they make use of tools such as group leads to take each of the questions and their answers and every other detail about each member to Google Sheets shown below.

 Not only this, Group Leads would as well add the emails of the new group members to an email list on any email autoresponder service of your choice.